jeremyreeder/gridscout/docs/_posts/2019-09-26-why-we-must-be-armed.md

-1. **It is infeasible for a government to provide adequate security to respond to immediate threats against each individual.** The best it can do is to prioritize whom to protect, and governments generally acknowledge this limitation.
+1. **It is infeasible for a government to provide adequate security to respond to immediate threats against each individual.** The best it can do is to prioritize whom to protect.
 Forgive me if I'm uncomfortable with the notion of allowing my family and others around me to be deemed expendable when I myself am capable of providing security.

 2. **It is highly dangerous to allow a government to entertain notions of superiority over its People, of a rightful monopoly on possession of certain property, and of the right to forcibly establish such a monopoly.** Such an abolishment of freedom, if applied to possession of the weaponry necessary for our defense, will inevitably lead to more massacres and other atrocities.
-Whether these future attacks are perpetrated by private entities or by the government itself, they pose a serious threat.
+Whether these future attacks are perpetrated by private criminal entities or by the government itself, they pose a serious threat.

 So let's keep our security.
 Let's remain free.
 Let's not subject ourselves to violent attacks or to unjust rule which puts are lives in jeopardy.
 Let's not